 Enhance Your Psychology Practice as a Prescribing Provider

-Support your clients by providing a full range of counseling and pharmaceutical treatment options.
-The online Master’s in Clinical Psychopharmacology degree from Drake University gives licensed post-doctoral psychologists the specialized training required to prescribe medication in Iowa and other states.* This advanced credential can enhance your practice offerings, help you increase access to essential mental health care, and open doors to new professional opportunities.
+The online Master’s in Clinical Psychopharmacology (MSCP) degree from Drake University gives licensed post-doctoral psychologists the specialized training required to prescribe medication in Iowa and other states.* This advanced credential can enhance your practice offerings, help you increase access to essential mental health care, and open doors to new professional opportunities.

 The clinical psychopharmacology program delivers career-focused competencies in four key areas.
 Upon graduation, you will be prepared for the following:

-- Assess patients regarding the risks and benefits of pharmacotherapeutic, psychotherapeutic, non-pharmacologic treatments, or combined treatment of mental health disorders and any medical comorbidities.
+- Assess patients regarding the risks and benefits of pharmacotherapeutic, psychotherapeutic, and combined treatment of mental health disorders and medical comorbidities.

-- Appropriately prescribe medications and implement an effective individualized monitoring plan for efficacy and toxicity of medications in individuals with mental health disorders.
+- Appropriately prescribe medications and implement a safe and effective individualized monitoring plan for efficacy and toxicity of medications in individuals with mental health disorders.

 - Include individual patient factors in the decision-making process for determining appropriate pharmacotherapy in individuals with mental health disorders.